hiroshiban/Mcalibrator2/README.md

 [return to menu](#Menu)

-# <a name = "Scripting"> **Automations and scripting of Mcalibrator2** </a>
+# <a name = "Scripting"> Automations and scripting of Mcalibrator2 </a>

-Almost all the display characterization procedures of Mcalibrator2 have been provided as individual MATLAB functions and they are found in ***~/Mcalibrator2/subfunctions directory***.
-Therefore, you can easily extract a part of the procedures implemented in Mcalibrator2 and use it in your own characterization routines.
+Almost all the display characterization procedures of Mcalibrator2 have been provided as individual MATLAB functions and they are found in the ***~/Mcalibrator2/subfunctions*** directory.
+Therefore, you can easily extract a part of the procedures implemented in Mcalibrator2 and use it in your own display characterization routines.

-Here, I will introduce some MATLAB code examples on how to acces and use the sub-routines of Mcalibrator2.
-Hope these samples can help your daily display characterization for your research projects.
+Here, I will introduce some MATLAB code examples on how to access and use the sub-routines of Mcalibrator2.
+Hope these samples can help your daily display characterizations.

 1. ***Sample 1: run gamma-correction with CRS ColorCAL2***
    (You can find the source in ***~/Mcalibrator2/scripting_samples/gamma_correction_ColorCAL.m***)